briankidd9design/The-Weather-Here/README.md

-# Add a .env gile to the root directory
+# Add a .env file to the root directory
 In order for this app to work, you must add a .env file to the root directory.
 In that root directory, in he .env file, you must add your weather api key as follows.
 Do not add a semicolon to the end of the expression.
 `API_KEY=YOUR_API_KEY_HERE`